acarzis/EnumerateFolders/EnumerateFolders/ReadMeDB.txt

 3. A db table to store a folder (hash) with a (optional) category

-4. A db table to store a file (fullpath) hash with a categery
+4. A db table to store a file (fullpath) hash with a category

 Summary: